aiven/devportal/docs/tutorials/kafka-migration.rst

 Create an alias for the source Apache Kafka cluster
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-To create a MirrorMaker 2 replication flow, you need first to create an alias to point to the source Kafka cluster (the target alias ``kafka-target`` was defined during the creation of the MirrorMaker 2 service).
+To create a MirrorMaker 2 replication flow, first create an alias to point to the source Kafka cluster.
+You defined the target alias ``kafka-target`` during the creation of the MirrorMaker 2 service, so use that.

 To create the alias with the `Aiven Console <https://console.aiven.io/>`_ you can follow the steps below: